Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 3.08.0 has many great improvements, but please note that the support period is short as it is not an LTS.

-The LTS version 3.04 will be available until October 31, 2026, so this will be a shorter period than that.
+The LTS 3.04 will be available until October 31, 2026, so this will be a shorter period.

 Conclusion

-With the release of 3.08.0, I feel that the issues I was concerned about have been significantly improved!
+With this 3.08.0 release, I feel that the areas that I was concerned about have been significantly improved!

 Thank you AWS!!